vize/supervisord/README.md

 -   Send stdin
 -   Read process logs

-The PHP API matches the Supervisor XMLRPC API as closely as possible and therefore is not the ideal PHP interface for process management.
+The PHP API matches the Supervisor XML-RPC API as closely as possible and therefore is not the ideal PHP interface for process management.